mitch-b/course-in-a-box/modules/netweaver gateway/_posts/2000-01-05-generating-model-definition.markdown

     ![sap_11_create_association.PNG]({{site.baseurl}}/img/sap_11_create_association.PNG)

-    We have `1` Sales Order, which has an association of `0..n` Line Items (since a Sales Order needs to exist to have 0 or more line items related to it).
+    For cardinality of the association, we have `1` Sales Order, which has `0..n` Line Items (since a Sales Order needs to exist to have 0 or more line items related to it).

     ![sap_12_create_association_2.PNG]({{site.baseurl}}/img/sap_12_create_association_2.PNG)